bernardopimenta21/RedditSummarizerBot/README.md

 # Reddit News Summarization Bot

-A reddit bot that can retrieve articles from portuguese news outlets to generate an **extractive summary ** and perform **keyword extraction**.
+A reddit bot that can retrieve articles from portuguese news outlets to generate an **extractive summary** and perform **keyword extraction**.
 It leverages **BERT SentenceTransformers** to generate input sequence embeddings and uses cosine similarity to calculate the similarity between sentence embeddings which allows us to identify the most important sentences in the document.
-This approach allows for an extractive summarization technique where the summary consists of the most relevant and representative sentences from the original text
+This approach allows for an extractive summarization technique where the summary consists of the most relevant and representative sentences from the original text.

-## Overview
+## Overview - Bot execution process

 ```mermaid
 graph TD